Tap to open menu

 Context

 Newark Hill Academy is a 2-form entry school, with 30 pupils in each class.
 We are located very close to Peterborough City Centre and have a high proportion of children who are disadvantaged.
-At Newark Hill Academy, everything that we do is centered on the whole child.
+At Newark Hill Academy, everything that we do is centred on the whole child.
 We ensure our children are delivered a broad and balanced curriculum, and we recognise the importance of providing our pupils with all of the skills they need to lead successful lives now and in the future.
 We began our Skills Builder Journey in 2020.
 We were keen to get involved with the programme because we wanted to equip our children with the skills and knowledge they need to achieve their goals in life, throughout their school journeys as well as when they enter their working lives.
-We felt that the Skills Builder Programme would integrate well into our existing curriculum and support our staff with ways in which to embed the essential skills into all aspects of pupils' learning, across the whole school.
+We felt that the Skills Builder Programme would integrate well into our existing curriculum and support our staff with ways in which to embed the essential skills into all aspects of pupils? learning, across the whole school.
+We were extremely proud to achieve our flagship award at the end of the academic year 2022/2023 and this year we have continued to promote the essential skills into the wider school community.

 Overall impact

 The Skills Builder Programme has had a highly positive impact on both pupils and staff.
-The programme is simple and easy to implement and the resources provided on the hub have been a great support in delivering effective and engaging lessons.
+The programme is simple and easy to implement and resources provided on the Hub have been a great support in delivering effective and engaging lessons.
 Children across the school are able to articulate what each skill means and they demonstrate awareness of how they can make progress within each of the skills.
-Pupils have particularly enjoyed participating in the challenge day.
-Speaking from the perspective of Skills Builder Lead, the planning sessions and strategy review meetings have really helped me to focus us on what we want to achieve as a school, and provided me with a clear plan of action.
-Overall, Skills Builder has enabled us to equip our pupils with the skills that will benefit them in their everyday lives and working careers.
+Pupils have particularly enjoyed participating in the challenge day projects.
+Speaking from the perspective of Skills Builder Lead, the planning sessions and strategy reviews have really helped me to focus us on what we want to achieve as a school, and provided me with a clear plan of action.
+Overall, Skills Builder has enabled us to equip our pupils with skills that will benefit them in their everyday lives and working careers.
+This year we have also continued to embed the essential skills across the wider school community.
+During staff meetings, teachers have been given the opportunity to reflect on their own skills and begin to complete their own baseline assessment.

 Keep it simple

-The 8 essential skills are embedded within teaching and learning policies and our curriculum plans across the school.
-Our long-term and medium-term planning indicates which skills are being focused on for each half term.
-All classrooms, from Reception through to Year 6, have the essential skills on display so that they can always be referred to.
+The essential skills are embedded within teaching and learning policies, and curriculum plans across the school.
+Our long-term and medium-term planning indicates which skills are being focussed on each half term.
+Our whole school, long-term planning document is accessible to parents via our whole school website.
+All classrooms have the essential skills on display so that they can always be referred to.
 The language of the essential skills is used by all staff members, across all areas of learning.
-Assemblies, staff meetings, parent meetings and newsletters regularly reference these skills.
-The skills used in lessons are included on the learning objectives which provides the children with a visual reminder of the skills they are using.
-Our dojo-points reward system is linked to the 8 essential skills so that children are rewarded points when they are demonstrating good use of a particular skill.
-We have a Skills Builder display in one of our main corridors which shows work from across the school, linking to the essential skills.
+Assemblies, staff meetings, parent meetings, learning events and weekly newsletters regularly reference these skills.
+The skills used in lessons are included on the learning objectives, which provides the children with a visual reminder of the skills they are using.
+Our dojo points reward system is linked to the 8 essential skills, so that children are rewarded points when they are demonstrating good use of a particular skill.
+We have a Skills Builder display in one of our main corridors.

 Start early, keep going